Nek5000/nekRS_doc/source/tutorials/fdlf.rst

 In the y-direction the temperature boundary conditions are an insulated condition with zero gradient at :math:`y_{min}` and a constant heat flux at :math:`y_{max}`.
 The z direction boundary conditions are periodic at both :math:`z_{min}` and :math:`z_{max}`.

-Note that the boundary conditions specified with lower case letters must have values assigned in relevant functions in the :ref:`udf <udf_functions>` file, which will be shown later in this tutorial (see :ref:`bc_ic_udf`).
+Note that the boundary conditions specified with lower case letters must have values assigned in relevant functions in the :ref:`udf <udf_file>` file, which will be shown later in this tutorial (see :ref:`bc_ic_udf`).
 Now we can generate the mesh with:

 .. code-block:: console